skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/mex_medium_of_exchange.md

 ... how does one lubricate the exchange of goods with Money **(MNY)**?

-**Barter is inefficent.
+**Barter is inefficient.
 Money solves the this problem how?**

 Money gives us an easy medium of exchange.
 A person can exchange a good for money knowing that later they can use that money to purchase other goods.

 In personal transactions, fiat money can trade hands for goods.
 This is an instant transaction.

-Digital transactions are not so simple today, although the reason is based on entrenced corporations and obstrucionaist lobbying.
-Funds must be transered from one bank account to another often with a charge to the cash recieving party.
+Digital transactions are not so simple today, although the reason is based on entrenced corporations and obstructionist lobbying.
+Funds must be transferred from one bank account to another often with a charge to the cash receiving party.

 As much as it can be, a new form of money should eliminate this fee an transfer money from one account to the other as near to instantly as possible without sacrificing security.

 Therefore:

-**Any form of money must be a means of exchange, should be transferable without a fee, and transacted funds should be made availible as soon as sercurily possible.**
+**Any form of money must be a means of exchange, should be transferable without a fee, and transacted funds should be made available as soon as securely possible.**

 ----------

 Means of exchange is supported by Liquidity **(LIQ)** an Divisibility **(DIV)** and Measure of Value **(MOV)**.
-Means of exchange can be streanthened by being made Legal Tender **(LTN)**.
+Means of exchange can be strengthened by being made Legal Tender **(LTN)**.